200 Pfizer employees vote for industrial action in dispute over pensions

 In September 2014, 900 of 3,300 Pfizer workers in Ireland were told the company wanted to move them from defined benefit pensions to defined contribution schemes.

-Defined benefit is where the company alone pays towards the pension fund, while defined contribution is where both employee and employer contribute.
+Defined benefit is where the company or employer guarantees a defined pension or lump sum on retirement, while defined contribution is where both employee and employer contribute to the scheme.

 The pensions issue went to the Labour Court and negotiations have been ongoing since.
 Pfizer said it could not afford to sustain what it was paying into its defined contribution scheme.
 The company, best known for drugs such as Viagra and Lipitor, is worth about €200bn.